Bayesian kernel machine regression-causal mediation analysis: Introduction

 \section{Introduction}

 The ability to identify pathways through which a complex exposure mixture operates is critical for the development of public health policy, as mediation pathways can often be influenced via interventions.
-In addition, exposure to environmental mixtures, opposed to independently acting single agents, represents the real-life exposure scenario.
-Therefore, the National Institute of Environmental Health Sciences (NIEHS) has prioritized the development of statistical methods that quantify the effect of environmental mixtures on health outcomes \citep{carlin2013, braun2016, taylor2016}.
-With this increased priority, new methodology is needed to measure mixtures effects and the pathways by which they operate if we are to minimize the burden of disease.
+In addition, exposure to environmental mixtures, as opposed to independently acting single agents, represents the real-life exposure scenario.
+Therefore, the National Institute of Environmental Health Sciences (NIEHS) has prioritized the development of statistical methods that quantify the effect of environmental mixtures on health outcomes.\citep{carlin2013, braun2016, taylor2016} With this increased priority, new methodology is needed to measure mixtures effects and the pathways by which they operate if we are to minimize the burden of disease.

-Exposure to complex mixtures are ubiquitous, and recent work in toxicology and epidemiology now emphasizes assessing mixtures of chemicals.
-Since elements of a mixture exhibit complex interactions, it is important to consider the whole mixture when evaluating the nature of the relationship of a mixture on a health outcome \citep{wright2006, claushenn2012, claushenn2014}.
-Once a relationship between a mixture and outcome is established, questions regarding the pathways through which the mixture operates arise.
+Exposure to complex mixtures is ubiquitous, and recent work in toxicology and epidemiology now emphasizes assessing mixtures of chemicals.
+Since elements of a mixture have the potential to exhibit complex interactions, it is important to consider the whole mixture when evaluating the nature of the relationship of multiple chemicals on a health outcome.\citep{wright2006, claushenn2012, claushenn2014} Once a relationship between a mixture and outcome is established, questions regarding the pathways, or mechanisms, through which the mixture operates arise.
+Of note, in our examples, mechanisms can be biological processes (inflammation, endocrine disruption, etc.) or can be markers of biological processes (height, weight, etc.).
+While we recognize that these markers are not explicit mechanisms, they often are useful as they represent composites of several biological mechanisms.
+For example, height (or birth length) reflects fetal nutrition, placental health and function, inflammation, and likely genetics.
+We use the term “mechanism” when referring to birth length with the understanding that it is a marker of multiple biological mechanisms and not a mechanism itself.
+It should have all the properties of a biological mediator and may yield higher power to detect mediated effects since it reflects the sum of multiple mechanisms.